pascal-brand38/astro-splide/README.md

 ## Components

-Import Splide and SplideSlide components:
+Import Splide and SplideSlide components in frontmatter:

 ```jsx
 import { Splide, SplideSlide } from '@splidejs/react-splide';